ExpressGateway/express-gateway/README.md

 - [Facebook][eg-facebook]

 #### Roadmap
-Express Gateway publishes and updates its roadmap in real time as a [public task board][eg-taskbaord] on Waffle.io. and as a [roadmap wiki page][gh-roadmap] at the epic level.
+The Express Gateway roadmap consists of three parts:
+1. [FeatHub][eg-feathub] - features requested and voted on by any community member, this feeds into the...
+2. [Roadmap][eg-roadmap] - the published roadmap of all features under considerations and projected timeframes, the highest priority items are put into the...
+3. [Waffle board][eg-waffle] - a real time as a public task board on Waffle.io with backlog of stories for the next release

 #### Contribution
 All contributions welcome!
 Please see the [contributor's guide][contributor-guide]